SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

+\cpar{\circledtexted{7}~Digital Adversarial Distortions} Digital adversarial distortions can impact new autonomous driving paradigms like end-to-end autonomous driving~\cite{boloor_attacking_2020}, or even multi-sensor systems~\cite{xiong_multi-source_2021}, consisting of cameras and LiDARs.
+Additionally, specific automotive perception algorithms such as lane detection~\cite{sato_robustness_2021} can be attacked.

+\cpar{\circledtexted{8}~Time Delay Attacks} By introducing specific patterns in images, the execution time of object detection algorithms can be increased and disturb the system functionality~\cite{ma_slowtrack_2024, muller_investigating_2025}.
+Although \citeauthor{muller_investigating_2025}~\cite{muller_investigating_2025} propose patches that are placed in the physical world, they attack specific object detection algorithms in the application layer as vulnerable assets.

-Many defense strategies focus on optimizing \acl{ML} models or adjusting their input parameters~\cite{akhtar_advances_2021, kyrkou_towards_2020, akhtar_defense_2018, zhang_defense_2021, nie_diffusion_2022}.
+\cpar{\circledtexted{ D}~Defenses} Many defense strategies focus on optimizing \ac{ML} models or adjusting their input parameters~\cite{akhtar_advances_2021, kyrkou_towards_2020, akhtar_defense_2018, zhang_defense_2021, nie_diffusion_2022}.
 However, these approaches often overlook the earlier layers in the overall pipeline.
-As part of this \ac{SoK}, we do not focus on well-known defense methods like reliable adversarial training~\cite{madry_towards_2018} or data randomization during training~\cite{xie_mitigating_2018}.
+As part of this \ac{SoK}, we do not focus on well-known defense \ac{ML} methods like reliable adversarial training~\cite{madry_towards_2018} or data randomization during training~\cite{xie_mitigating_2018}.
 Instead, we concentrate on work that considers elements of the image processing pipeline.
-Some existing research does consider countermeasures against attacks on the components shown in \autoref{fig:teaser}.
+Some existing research considers countermeasures against attacks on the components shown in \autoref{fig:teaser}.
 For example, there is work on detecting physical camera blinding attacks~\cite{zhang_detecting_2021}.
-Other studies focus on regions of interest~\cite{luo_foveation-based_2016} or explore using multiple ML models for knowledge enhancement~\cite{gurel_knowledge_2021}.
+Other studies focus on regions of interest~\cite{luo_foveation-based_2016}, use multiple \ac{ML} models for knowledge enhancement~\cite{gurel_knowledge_2021}, or include consistency checks with other available information in autonomous vehicles~\cite{man_that_2023}.

-\keyfinding{Defense strategies optimizing the software applications or adjusting their input parameters mostly do not consider the precedent layers of the overall pipeline.}